 - Less dedicated admin and account staff

-Digital advertising is quickly becoming the most important method of marketing for companies both small and large.
+Digital advertising is quickly becoming the most critical method of marketing for companies, both small and large.
 Google AdWords is leading that charge, but Facebook is close behind, and with an unmatched ability to target specific audiences with detailed specifications, Facebook is the ideal advertising channel.
 You also want to check out the best amazon advertising agencies as Amazon is slowly increasing its PPC dominance for e-commerce.

 How To Advertise on Facebook

 If you are thinking of online advertising, then there is no better way of advertising than Facebook advertising.
 Research conducted by eMarketer found out that more than 95% of social media marketers consider Facebook as the most efficient social media marketing platform.
-This huge love for Facebook as an advertising platform is because it allows business to target their campaigns efficiently.
-It doesn’t discriminate growing business from established businesses.
+This massive love for Facebook as an advertising platform is because it allows a business to target their campaigns efficiently.
+It doesn’t discriminate against the growing market from established companies.
 A few hundred dollars is enough to generate a significant amount of traffic.
 It is also an easy to learn platform and most advertisements are incredibly customizable and flexible.

 Now that you have a heads up on the effectiveness of Facebook advertising, you are now ready to try it out.
 Here is a complete guide to Facebook advertising.
 The guide aims to equip you with Facebook advertising knowledge and take you through your first Facebook ad strategies

 Depending on the ad you would like to post, Facebook allows you to post a range of products or services in a single ad.
 Some of the ads that could be helpful include:

 A carousel ad is an ad format that allows you to show up to ten videos and images, calls to action, links and headlines in a single ad unit.
 It is beneficial for e-commerce advertisers that seek to promote a range of products forms their store.